roryprimrose/ModelBuilder/README.md

 ## Logging the build process

-ModelBuilder writes log messages while building values.
+ModelBuilder can write log messages while building values.
 The easiest way to output a build log is to use the `WriteLog` extension method.
+Logging the build process is disabled by default however the `WriteLog` extension method implicitly enables logging.

 This would look like the following when using xUnit.